asthegodswill/asthegodswill/README.md

 <br>
 ignore how ugly this is
 <br>
-anyways dont be scared to int w me im nice trust
+anyways dont be scared to int w me im nice trust but awkward

 <p align="center"